PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_walk.md

 In this page, we will:
  - Simulate *E. coli* chemotaxis at a cellular level
+ - Compare performance of chemotactic walk vs. standard random walk
  - Compare performances of different default tumbling frequencies.

-## Modeling standard random walk at a cellular level
+## Modeling chemotactic walk at a cellular level

 Please download the simulation and visualization here: <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/chemotaxis_walk.ipynb" download="chemotaxis_walk.ipynb">chemotaxis_walk.ipynb</a>.
 Detailed explanation of the model and each functions can be found in the file too.